 Photo by Mahwash Rahman

-Currently, Sarwar is developing a non-fiction narrative entitled What Is Home? that she started while doing a two-year artist residency at the University of Houston's Cynthia Woods Mitchell Center for the Arts.
-In 2014-15, through a Mid-America Arts Alliance Artist Innovation grant, Sarwar expanded her What Is Home? project into a multidisciplinary arts production, the first phase of which culminated in May 2015.
-To follow her project, please click here.
+Sarwar is currently developing a nonfiction narrative entitled What Is Home? that began during her two-year artist residency at the University of Houston's Cynthia Woods Mitchell Center for the Arts.
+In 2014-15, through a Mid-America Arts Alliance Artist Innovation grant, Sarwar expanded What Is Home? into a multidisciplinary arts production, the first phase of which culminated in May 2015.